Eye-Tracking-while-Reading: A Living Survey of Datasets with Open Library Support: Use cases of eye-tracking-while-reading data

 \section{Use cases of eye-tracking-while-reading data}

 Eye movements in reading are influenced by many different factors.
-Most importantly, eye movements reflect the underlying cognitive processes of reading, which makes them a powerful tool for psycholinguistic research.
-Eye-tracking has therefore been widely used to study language processing at the lexical, morphological, syntactic, semantic, and pragmatic levels~\citep{inhoff2019RegressionsReading, Rayner1998}.
+Most importantly, eye movements reflect the underlying cognitive processes involved in reading, which makes them a powerful tool for psycholinguistic research.
+Eye-tracking has therefore been widely used to study language comprehension at the lexical, morphological, syntactic, semantic, and pragmatic levels~\citep{inhoff2019RegressionsReading, Rayner1998}.
 In this context, statistical models are typically employed to investigate how linguistic variables impact gaze patterns.
-Eye-tracking also provides insights into individual differences in reading, since eye movements are highly idiosyncratic \citep{kuperman2011indiff, haller_measurement_2025}.
+Eye-tracking also provides insights into individual differences in reading, since eye movements are highly idiosyncratic \citep{kuperman2011indiff, haller2026ReplicateMeIf, MakowskiECML2018}.
 This can include research on specific populations, such as dyslexic readers~\citep{pavlidis1985dyslexia, benfattoScreeningDyslexiaUsing2016}, or individuals with autism spectrum disorder~\citep{Howard2017}.
 Another well-studied domain is reading comprehension, where researchers examine how higher-level comprehension, beyond the sentence level, is reflected in eye movements \citep{meziere2023UsingEyetrackingMeasures}.
-Another area of psycholinguistic eye-tracking-while-reading research is the generation of eye movements using computational cognitive models such as SWIFT \citep{engbert2005SWIFTDynamicalModel} or E-Z-reader \citep{reichle2003EZReaderModel}.
+Another area of psycholinguistic eye-tracking-while-reading research is the generation of eye movements using computational cognitive models such as SWIFT \citep{engbert2005SWIFTDynamicalModel}, E-Z-reader \citep{reichle2003EZReaderModel}, \"Uber-Reader \citep{veldre_towards_2020}, or SEAM \citep{rabe2024SEAMIntegratedActivationcoupled}.
+The models implement different theories of reading to generate human scanpaths.